-I:2-67 The full exemption deduction for a dependent is available even though the dependent is born or dies during the year.
+I:2-65 The baby can be claimed as a dependent even though he or she lived for only a day.
 In Rev. Rul.
 73-156, 1973-1 C.B.
-58 the IRS ruled that an exemption may be claimed if state or local law treats the child as having been born alive, and this is evidenced by an official document such as a birth or death certificate.
-If the child had no social security number the IRS instructs taxpayers to enter "DIED" in place of the social security number on Form 1040.
+58, the IRS ruled that dependency may be claimed if state or local law treats the child as having been born alive, and this is evidenced by an official document such as a birth or death certificate.
+If the child had no social security number the IRS instructs taxpayers to enter "Died" in place of the social security number on Form 1040.

-I:2-68 Although Larry may not meet the technical definition of "blind" when he wears the new contact lens, the fact that he can only wear the lens for brief times means that he cannot depend on having the advantage of improved sight.
+I:2-66 Although Larry may not meet the technical definition of "blind" when he wears the new contact lens, the fact that he can only wear the lens for brief times means that he cannot depend on having the advantage of improved sight.
 Therefore, the Tax Court in Emanuel Hollman, 38 T.C.
 251 (1963) granted an extra personal exemption for blindness permitted under prior law.
 It seems likely that the same rule would be available to taxpayers today claiming the additional standard deduction amount available to blind taxpayers under current law.